social-experiments/takmil-attendancesystem6.0/README.md

         * You need internet connectivity to download and upload your information in the app.

-        * You need to ON your GPS ,the app uses your gps to track your location.
+        * You need to ON your GPS ,the app uses gps to track your location.

-        * The app is not installed in Google playStore yet, So the app will be considered  anonymous by your phone.
+        * The app is not added in Google playStore yet, So the app will be considered  anonymous by your phone.
         The phone will give warning before installing the app, You have to go ahead and do it anyway.